rchennnn/thoughts_and_lessons_vision_manipulation/README.md

 python -m train_recon --embedding_name sam --env_name assembly
 ```

+# Example Run with VIP Encoder

+VIP does not require the user to explicitly download weights, but the model is loaded in the codebase.
+The `example` directory contains scripts to gather embeddings from VIP, and train BC and IQL, which can then be repeated with multiple encoders and multiple environments.

+Once the embeddings are trained, the reconstruction step can be used to reconstruct scenes to compute downstream edge loss and pixelwise loss metrics.

 ## Note on Gymnasium Environments

 The environments were trained with HER, and uses a different data collection mechanism.
 The code is currently being prepared.